rajatraina/word-quest-game/README.md

 ## Files

 - **main.py** - The main game loop that manages word quizzes, scoring, and bonus game unlocks.
-Handles both text and voice input (optional).
 - **words.json** - Contains the dictionary of words and their definitions that players will learn.
 - **bricks.py** - A brick-breaker bonus game where players break bricks with a paddle and ball.
 - **dino_game.py** - A dino run bonus game where players jump over obstacles.